zhuorantan/teslausb/doc/ConfigureNotificationsForArchive.md

-OPTIONAL: You can choose to integrate with [Pushover](https://pushover.net), [Gotify](https://gotify.net/), and/or [IFTTT](https://ifttt.com) to get a push notification to your phone when the copy process is done.
+OPTIONAL: You can choose to integrate with [Pushover](https://pushover.net), [Gotify](https://gotify.net/), [IFTTT](https://ifttt.com), and/or [AWS SNS](https://aws.amazon.com/sns/) to get a push/email notification to your phone when the copy process is done.
 Depending on your wireless network speed/connection, copying files may take some time, so a push notification can help confirm that the process finished.
 If no files were copied (i.e. all manually saved dashcam files were already copied, no notification will be sent.).

 # Pushover
 The Pushover service is free for up to 7,500 messages per month, but the [iOS](https://pushover.net/clients/ios)/[Android](https://pushover.net/clients/android) apps do have a one time cost, after a free trial period. *This also assumes your Pi is connected to a network with internet access.*